Sweden-Mayhem/site/content/minecraft/help.md

 Each structure includes at least one container (often hidden) that may contain loot, refreshed at random intervals.
 Anyone can take these items, so check them frequently!

-Right-click any NPC to interact.
+To interact with NPCs, simply right-click on them.
-Some may only respond with the correct item in your inventory.
+However, some may only respond with the correct item in your inventory.

 ## Edicts